Senior cat peeing outside the litter tray: what to check and when to speak to your vet

 Safest next step:

-• add a low-entry tray right next to the current one
+• add a low-entry tray right beside the current one

 Most likely themes: